markjacksonfishing/katacoda/monitor-lab01/step4.md

 Proposed exercises
 ------------------

-Let's try to answer some questions already:
+Let's try to answer some questions before we go any further:

 - How many nodes do you have in your cluster?
 - Can you see the Sysdig agent running on each node?